 The CPUID Data section of the utility identifies the Intel® Processor(s) in the system.

-The Save feature enables the processor information to be saved into a text file.
+The Save feature enables you to save the processor information into a text file.

 Web update feature